Madhvesh-Patel3241/Disney_Hotstar_clone_2022/README.md

 ## 📌 Project Overview

 This **Disney+ Hotstar Clone** is built using **HTML, CSS, Bootstrap, and JavaScript**.
-The project replicates the **UI/UX** of the popular streaming platform, featuring responsive design, navigation menus, and content sections.
+The project replicates the popular streaming platform's **UI/UX**, featuring responsive design, navigation menus, and content sections.

 ## ✨ Features

-**🎨 Modern UI**: Styled using CSS and Bootstrap for a sleek and attractive look.
+ - **🎨 Modern UI**: Styled using CSS and Bootstrap for a sleek and attractive look.
+ - **📱 Responsive Design**: Works across all devices - desktop, tablet, and mobile.

 Example of the Disney+ Hotstar Clone Interface.